aws-samples/serverless-eda-insurance-claims-processing/README.md

 - Open `.codecatalyst/workflows/Workflow_c1dd.yaml`
 - Replace <AWS_REGION> with your AWS Account Id
-- Replace <CODE_CATALYST_ROLE_ARN> with the ARN of IAM role you created for Amazon CodeCatalyst.
+- Replace <CODE_CATALYST_ROLE_NAME> with the IAM role name for the IAM role you created for Amazon CodeCatalyst.
+Note that this is NOT the ARN.
+Its the role name in code catalyst.
 - Replace <CODE_CATALYST_ENV_ID> with CodeCatalyst environment id.
 - Replace <AMPLIFY_APP_ID> with amplify app id